-An element of the second generation Soviet global command and control system, deployed in the first half of the 1980s.
-Luch ("beam") satellites, analogous to the American TDRSS (Tracking and Data Relay Satellite System), provided communications service to Mir, the Buran shuttle, Soyuz-TM spacecraft, military satellites, and the TsUPK ground control center.
+Luch ("beam") satellites are an element of the second generation Soviet global command and control system, deployed in the first half of the 1980s.
+Analogous to the American TDRSS (Tracking and Data Relay Satellite System), they provided communications service to Mir, the Buran shuttle, Soyuz-TM spacecraft, military satellites, and the TsUPK ground control center.
 They also supported mobile fleet communications for the Soviet Navy.
 The modernized Luch-2 allows two high data rate channels to operate at once, enabling real-time TV transmissions from Mir.
 Each satellite is equipped with three transponders and has a nominal life of five years.
 By January 1999, five had been launched.

 Related categories MILITARY RECONNAISSANCE AND SURVEILLANCE

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact